andrew/ultimate-awesome/README.md

 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
 - [awesome-web-scraper](https://github.com/duyet/awesome-web-scraper) - A collection of awesome web scaper, crawler.
 - [gpu-guide](https://github.com/mikeroyal/gpu-guide) - Graphics Processing Unit (GPU) Architecture Guide.
-- [awesome-computercraft](https://github.com/tomodachi94/awesome-computercraft) - Useful libraries, programs, literature, and mods for ComputerCraft and its forks.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-ai](https://github.com/cssmagic/awesome-ai) - 收集分享 AI 大型语言模型 (LLM)、AI 辅助编程、AI 绘画等领域的常用资料，探索生成式人工智能的应用与开发。.
 - [awesome-relay](https://github.com/expede/awesome-relay) - Awesome resources for Relay.